 Last year he decided to work on the tree with me.
 This year – ornaments were packed willy nilly last year and cannot find ones I am looking for.
 We have 4 large plastic boxes of ornaments – there is the box with the nicest/best ornaments, box with the secondary ornaments, box with “well we bought them and I am not throwing them out” ornaments, and a box with boxes of regular ball ornaments.
 When I took out the first two boxes to start with this year – they were a mess and ornaments were missing – I found the ornaments I have embroidered over the years in a box of general inside decorations – not even with the ornaments!
 (Luckily the boxes are clear.)
 I used to finish the tree decorating in 2 nights maximum – we have passed the second night and there is still part of the second box and the third and fourth ones have not been touched – and no ornaments put on any of the other trees – two of them are not even assembled yet.

-Little Caesar 11 months ago
+Little Caesar about 1 year ago

 SQUIRRREL!!!!!!!!